to0MuchAtOnce/Tom-Lewis/posts/Coding a theme switcher.md

 ### Saving Theme to localStorage

-Now lets modify the `_app.tsx` code to make sure our preferred theme is saved to localStorage in the browser, ready for the next time we visit.
+Now lets modify the <code class=inline-code>_app.tsx</code> code to make sure our preferred theme is saved to localStorage in the browser, ready for the next time we visit.

-Here is the previous `_app.tsx` code for easy comparison:
+Here is the previous <code class=inline-code>_app.tsx</code> code for easy comparison:

 ```tsx
 import { useEffect, useState } from "react";